R4DDER5/CZ/project-scope.md

 ### PROJECT SCOPE

 #### Site Design and Development
 The design of the site will be provided in whatever appropriate format is required, the design of the site may not be finalised before the project has begun.
 Design work will be signed off via senior management before proceeding to be implemented.
 Visuals will be available during the course of the project build to enable page and display structure.
 The site will need to be responsive to accommodate various browser types and devices.
-Development will need to continue without final visuals.The important part of the design is the feature to allow whitelabeling of a client site.
+Development will need to continue without final visuals.
+The site will include the feature of allowing client templates which should be able to handle complex interface functionality such as CSS and javascript.

+#### Server Requirements and Framework
+The server will need the option for scaleability.
+Final decision has yet to made with the following options considered.
+Iomart - current Virtual Private Server is hosted by them and may give option for easier data integration AWS - Offers scaleable options and free for first 12 months providing not going over data limits

+The site will be built using the latest version of Laravel based on time project commences.
+This will then include an easy method to update to any latest releases thereafter.
+There will be additional work required when new versions are realeased however the structure of the production environment should mean little or no impact on businesss continuity..

+The following requirements
+Apache2 - 2.4.7?
+Mysql - version?
+PHP - < 7.2.16

+Laravel was chosen due to its ever increasing popularity which offers great resources and continual development.
+Laravel offers great security.

 #### Information Architecture
-The information architecture will include blog pages, e-commerce, news, user generated content, profile, order and admin management.
+The site will be mainly invite only once logged into to client portal you will see more NEEDS EXPANDING.

-__The pages for the e-commerce site will include:__ (no particular order)
+__The pages for the default site will include:__ (no particular order)
-* THE MOST IMPORTANT PERSON IS YOU
-* OUR GUARANTEE
-* SCIENCE NATURE/NURTURE
-* OUR SCIENCE TEAM
-* TESTIMONIALS
-* EXPERT GALLERY
+* ABOUT
-* WE'RE ALWAYS WITH YOU
-* GENERAL FAQs
+* FAQs
 * CONTACT
+* TESTIMONIALS?
+* TROUBLESHOOTING

-__The items to be sold for the e-commerce site will include:__ (no particular order, products MAY NOT be displayed in groups listed)
+__The types of services that the site will include:__ (no particular order)
-* __DNA TESTS__ (Box DNA Kits)
+* __CANDIDATE TESTS__
+  * Data Checking
+  * Numerical Estimation
-  * Energise Me
+  * Numerical Interpretation
-  * Man Alive
+  * Data Recognition
-  * Woman Alive
+  * Word Relationships
-  * Couch Potato Killer
-  * Eat Well
+  * Situational Judgement
-  * Shrink Me
+  * Typing Tests?
-* __LIFE ORIENTATIONS__ (Lifestyle Orientated Reports)
-  * Who me?
+* __CANDIDATE FORMS__
-  * Love Me Do
-  * Unlock Lockdown
+  * Screening Forms
+  * Additinal Information Forms
-  * Thinking Chocolate
+  * Declaration Forms
+  * Worker/Employee Information Forms
-  * Stress
+  * Equal Opportunity Forms
-  * Covid ReBoot
+  * Application Forms
-  * Work Better (Professional)
+* __CONTRACTS__
-  * Success & How To Find It (Professional)
+  * Standard Contracts
+  * Bespoke Contracts
-* __EXPERT CONSULTANCY__
+  * Pension Agreements
-  * A gallery of experts with the ability to book or schedule meetings for a video consultancy
 * __24/7 ACCESS - MOBILE APPLICATION__
   * Overview and promotion of the mobile application with the intent of pushing sales and subscription for this platform
 <p style="center">
 <img src="https://user-images.githubusercontent.com/52332471/105550230-23131f80-5cf9-11eb-9083-49045005cc5d.png" />
  </p>

-__The user profile for the e-commerce site will include:__
+__The user profile for the site will include:__
 * Login/Registration
 * Manage Profile
 * Access Contracts